afzalpatwary/html-tailwind-product-details/README.md

-# TAILWINDCSS HTML and React Assignment Submission
+# TAILWIND CSS HTML and React Assignment Submission

 ## TABLE OF CONTENT